kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

   Pin-priority: 101

-Do an update, then force a down-grade on php5 to 5.3 to avoid error messages in the logs and a bug with php5.4 on 4.2.1/7.16 https://forum.civicrm.org/index.php?topic=26601.0::
+Do an update, then force a down-grade on php5 to 5.3 to avoid massive error messages in the logs and a bug with php5.4 on Civi 4.2.1 / Drupal 7.16 https://forum.civicrm.org/index.php?topic=26601.0::

   # apt-get update
-  # apt-get install php5-common php-pear
+  # apt-get install php5-cli php-pear

 ..
  psfmember-dev:/home/kbk# apt-get install php5-common php-pear